Recent developments in mathematical aspects of relativistic fluids: Rough solutions to the relativistic Euler equations

 With the above set up in mind, we can now point out some of the main ingredients in the proof of \eqref{E:Mild_growth_conformal_energby}:

 \begin{itemize} \item Observe that $E_{\text{conformal}}(1) \lesssim \norm{\partial \varphi}_{L^2(\Sigma_1)} + \norm{\varphi}_{L^2(\Sigma_1)}$, so we need to show that

 \item As mentioned, connection coefficients such as $\upchi$ are produced by an integration by parts.
-Decomposing $\upchi$ into its trace and trace-free part leads to $tr_{\slashed{G}} \upchi$ (see Section \ref{S:Control_acoustic_geometry}), which needs to be bounded. \item Recall from Section \ref{S:Control_acoustic_geometry} that we do not expect to be able to control $tr_{\slashed{G}} \upchi$ but rather $tr_{\slashed{G}} \upchi + \Gamma_L$.
+Decomposing $\upchi$ into its trace and trace-free part leads to $tr_{\slashed{G}} \upchi$ (see Sect.~\ref{S:Control_acoustic_geometry}), which needs to be bounded. \item Recall from Sect.~\ref{S:Control_acoustic_geometry} that we do not expect to be able to control $tr_{\slashed{G}} \upchi$ but rather $tr_{\slashed{G}} \upchi + \Gamma_L$.
 However, the null-structure equations and other tools we employ are geometric in nature, and thus give equations and estimates for $tr_{\slashed{G}} \upchi$.
-To overcome this discrepancy, the trick, that goes back to Wang's work \cite{Wang-2017}, is to make a \emph{conformal change} of the metric $G$,
+To overcome this discrepancy, the trick, that goes back to the work by \cite{Wang-2017}, is to make a \emph{conformal change} of the metric $G$,

 for a suitably chosen function $\upsigma$ such that the null mean curvature of $\tilde{G}$ is $tr_{\slashed{G}} \upchi + \Gamma_L$, i.e.,